prasenforu/container-platform/kube/Networking/demo-calico/README.md

-# Calico policy test
+# Calico Policy Demo
-Before using Network Policy, we first verify that the pod is interoperable if it is not used.
+Before using check any Network Policy in used.
 Here our test environment is this:

 - Namespace: ```allow3306, allow3307, denydball, test-db```
 - Deployment: ```demodb```, ```App-A-allow3307```, ```App-B-allow3306```, ```Web-server-deny-db-all```